My training is best known for fast, happy and healthy dogs, tight turns and of course, running contacts and tricks.

 1. develop a firm and trusting relationships with your dog

-2. properly condition your dog: my dogs’ minimum is 2 hours off of leash running in the woods per day + one all-day-long hike in the mountains per week
+2. properly condition your dog: my dogs’ minimum is 2 hours of off leash running in the woods per day + one all-day-long hike in the mountains per month

 3. teach your dog tricks – as many as you can think of: tricks teach you how to teach, they teach your dog how to learn and they also teach the dog that learning is fun, that you’re fun.
 Side effect is total awareness of his body, tricks teach a dog how to use his body.
 Rear end and overall body awareness, balance, strength, power, flexibility and agility that my dogs excel in so much are all the side-effects of all the tricks they’ve learned.
 "Too much tricks" doesn't exist.
 If you don’t have any ideas, you can get some from our tricks videos.

 4. teach your dog obedience.
 It’s very easy to motivate a dog for those 30s on agility course.
 It’s much harder to motivate your dog for long minutes of just heeling.
 If you want to learn about motivation, obedience is a way to go.
 If you can make those long minutes of heeling fun to a dog, then making agility fun for your dog should be a piece of cake.

 5. boost your dog’s confidence – only confident dog will dare to run at his maximal speed.
 Make sure your dog knows he is World Champion before you let him do his first jump.